backstage/backstage/plugins/kubernetes/api-report.md

 import { V1Service } from '@kubernetes/client-node';
 import { V1StatefulSet } from '@kubernetes/client-node';

-// Warning: (ae-forgotten-export) The symbol "KubernetesAuthProvider" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "AwsKubernetesAuthProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class AwsKubernetesAuthProvider implements KubernetesAuthProvider {
-  // (undocumented)
-  decorateRequestBodyForAuth(
-    requestBody: KubernetesRequestBody,
-  ): Promise<KubernetesRequestBody>;
-}

 // Warning: (ae-forgotten-export) The symbol "ClusterProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "Cluster" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //